fubralimited/CentOS-KVM-Image-Tools/README.md

     virsh console centos_vm

 To exit the console press CTRL + ]
-The default user is root and the default password is changeme1122 (as defined on the kickstart configuration file).
+The default password for the root user is changeme1122 (as defined on the Kickstart configuration file).

 If you want completely delete the virtual machine, you can do so with: